apnadkarni/blt/doc/filmstrip.rst

     should appear to protrude.
 The default is "raised".

   **-gripborderwidth** *numPixels*
-    Specifies the default borderwidth of grips in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the grip.
+    Specifies the default border width of grips in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the grip.
 The value may have any of the forms acceptable to **Tk_GetPixels**.
 This option may be overridden by the style's